 Aside from a great attitude and a strong interest in learning wildlife photography, you are going to need some gear.
 While most cameras with a telephoto lens will be adequate, mid-upper-grade gear is optimal.

 When photographing bull elk in rut, I am not as concerned about a fast frame rate as with some other subjects.
-There will be times when a fast frame rate is beneficial, but rut posturing often occurs at slower speeds, and I usually opt for higher resolution cameras if a compromise is required.
+There will be times when a fast frame rate is beneficial, but rut posturing often occurs at slower speeds, and I would opt for higher a resolution camera if a compromise is required.
 A MILC (Mirrorless Interchangeable Lens Camera) or DSLR camera is recommended.

-A telephoto lens or lenses will be needed with a full-frame equivalent of at least 400mm (250mm on an APS-C) suggested, and having longer focal lengths available will be appreciated at times.
-Wildlife activity is greatest early and late, so wide apertures are often an advantage, and the wide aperture's ability to blur the background is highly useful.
+A telephoto lens or lenses will be needed, with a full-frame equivalent of at least 400mm (250mm on an APS-C) suggested and longer focal lengths often appreciated.
+Wildlife activity is greatest early and late, so wide apertures are often an advantage, and the wide aperture's ability to blur the background is valuable.
 Any telephoto lens can work, but there may be times when an f/4 or wider aperture is preferred.
 This is a great event for breaking out your big lenses, and it is also a great time to try new ones, perhaps via renting.

-I usually take a pair of high-resolution cameras (such as Canon EOS R5 bodies) along with a 600mm lens (such as the Canon RF 600mm F4 L IS USM Lens) and a telephoto zoom lens (such as the Canon RF 100-500mm F4.5-7.1 L IS USM Lens) for my primary wildlife kit.
+I plan to take a pair of high-resolution cameras (likely Canon EOS R5 Mark II bodies) along with a 600mm lens (such as the Canon RF 600mm F4 L IS USM Lens) and a telephoto zoom lens (such as the Canon RF 100-500mm F4.5-7.1 L IS USM Lens) for my primary wildlife kit.
 I'll bring a variety of other lenses and accessories, including a Black Rapid shoulder strap to carry the big lens.

 Bring adequate memory card capacity, enough batteries to last at least a day, and enough chargers to restore that capability overnight.
 A laptop is highly recommended, enabling review of your images throughout the time we have together.
 Bring an external hard drive for an additional level of backup.
-Bring a flashlight, preferably a headlight.
+A flashlight, preferably a headlight, is needed.
 Binoculars are not required, but they may be found useful.
+Consider camera rain covers a requirement.

 Consider what failure of any piece of gear means for your experience, and consider bringing a backup for items identified as critical.